 Medical care + evidence collection: For legal reasons, we cannot collect evidence at Yale Health.
-You will need to go to Yale-New Haven Hospital and a Sexual Assault Nurse Examiner (a SANE nurse), who will work with you to collect detailed evidence of what happened.
+You will need to go to Yale-New Haven Hospital and a Sexual Assault Forensic Examiner (SAFE) will work with you to collect detailed evidence of what happened.
 Someone from SHARE can call ahead, go with you, and/or arrange for your transportation there.
 You can also call the Yale Police directly 203-432-4400, or the special services minivan at 203-432-2788.
 Bring a change of clothing with you to the hospital since your clothes may be needed for evidence.
 Both hospital campuses, on York Street and on Chapel Street, are available for evidence collection.

 Medical care alone can be provided at Yale Health’s Acute Care Department.
 SHARE counselors are also available to call ahead and/or accompany you there.

 If you are thinking about reporting the sexual assault, there are a variety of options, both internal and external, for members of the Yale community.
 Our website as well as the Sexual Misconduct Response and Prevention at Yale site has information about these options.
 Call us if you have questions or would like us to assist you through any of these processes.
 For resources beyond Yale, contact: Sexual Assault Crisis Services 888-999-5545.